Aktai0n/libasm-42Heilbronn/README.md

 - `rdi`, `rsi`, `rdx`, `rcx`, `r8`, `r9`: Used to pass the 1st to 6th parameter to functions - in this exact order.
 Further function arguments are passed on the stack.

 - `rbp`: Often used to save the value of `rsp` upon function entry and restore the value of `rsp` upon function exit.
 That's why it's often referred to as base pointer.
-- `EFLAGS`: A special kind of register that is rarely set directly.
+- `EFLAGS`: A special register that is rarely set directly.
 Instead it holds specific [flags][5] that will be set / reset by comparison operations and read by conditional instructions.

 [1]: <https://treeniks.github.io/x86-64-simplified/prefix.html> "x86_64 simplified"
 [2]: <https://en.wikipedia.org/wiki/X86_calling_conventions#System_V_AMD64_ABI> "x86_64 System V calling convention"